 - 2 cloves garlic, finely chopped

-- 1: 15 ounce can pumpkin purée, not pumpkin pie filling
+- 15 ounce (425 g) can pumpkin purée, not pumpkin pie filling

 - Ground black pepper, to taste

-Then add the turkey and all the other ingredients into the insert of your crockpot.
+- Then add the turkey and all the other ingredients into the insert of a 6 quart crockpot.
 Stir or whisk everything together until the pumpkin puree has been dissolved or broken up.

 - Cook on high for 3-4 hours or low for 5-6 hours.